-Where Parents are offered a bursary in excess of 50%, they are entitled to a pro-rata reduction of the acceptance fee in line with the % of bursary award (subject to a minimum of £250), and there may also be support available to assist with the cost of mandatory curriculum-related trips.
+Where parents are offered a bursary in excess of 50%, they are entitled to a pro-rata reduction of the deposit (payable on acceptance of a place) in line with the percentage of the bursary awarded and subject to a minimum of £250.
+There may also be support available to assist with the cost of mandatory curriculum-related trips.

-Boarding fees and the cost of additional charges (described above) are not eligible for bursary support (with the exception of mandatory curriculum-related trips for those offered a bursary in excess of 50%).
+Boarding fees, the registration fee and the cost of additional charges (described above) are not eligible for bursary support (with the exception of mandatory curriculum-related trips for those offered a bursary in excess of 50%).